-Acknowledgements: Any technical or financial support or editorial contributions (statistical analysis, English evaluation) towards the study should appear at the end of the article.
+Acknowledgements: Any technical or financial support or editorial contributions (statistical analysis, English/Turkish evaluation) towards the study should appear at the end of the article.

 References: Authors are responsible for the accuracy of the references.
 See General Guidelines for details about the usage and formatting required.

 Case reports should present cases which are rarely seen, feature novelty in diagnosis and treatment, and contribute to our current knowledge.
 The first page should include the title in Turkish and English, an unstructured summary not exceeding 50 words, and key words.
 The main text should consist of introduction, case report, discussion and references.
 The entire text should not exceed 1500 words (A4, formatted as specified above).
 A maximum of 10 references shall be used in case reports.

 Review articles can address any aspect of clinical or laboratory pediatry.
 Review articles must provide critical analyses of contemporary evidence and provide directions of or future research.
 The journal only accepts and publishes invited reviews.
 Before sending a review, discussion with the editor is recommended.